 Back up Hyper-V virtual machines with Azure Backup Server

-This article describes how to back up and restore Hyper-V virtual machines using Azure Backup Server (MABS).
+This article describes how to back up and restore Hyper-V virtual machines using Microsoft Azure Backup Server (MABS).

 Supported scenarios